 By using keywords effectively throughout your header tags, search engine crawlers will be able to understand and promote your content.

-Accessibility isn’t just an ethical concern, or even a legal concern; it’s a business concern.
+Website accessibility isn’t just an ethical concern or even a legal concern; it’s a business concern.

 Regardless of whether you notice a direct impact on the way search engines crawl your site, accessibility features raise user retention.
 That, in turn, signals search engines that you have compelling, creative content that should be promoted in search results.